pattern-zones-co/claude-code-gateway/README.md

 ### Who It's For

-- **Solo founders** who use Claude Code daily and want to build products with it
+- **Solo founders** who use Claude Code daily and want to use it in toolchains
 - **Backend developers** adding AI capabilities to services and APIs
 - **AI tinkerers** building agentic workflows, automation, and experiments
 - **Data engineers** who need structured, typed LLM output in pipelines